cgreenhalgh/dymo-test/semantic-player/README.md

 It will attempt to load all audio at the start of execution.
 This disables the dymo-core support for on-demand loading from the proprietary [audio server](https://github.com/florianthalmann/audio-server) (which would probably only work with WAV files).

 WebAudio support on lots of Android default browsers is poor/non-existing, so especially on devices before Android 5 you will need to use the alternative crosswalk browser (supported by ionic).

+Doesn't seem to create sensor watchers in current code base.
+So no sensor input.
+No apparaent sensor permissions, either.
+Not sure what is going on.